 Warehouse Operations: Optimizing the Cycle Counting Process

-This Article appeared in Logistics Brief on February 19, 2020.
+This Article appeared in Logistics Brief.

 The cycle counting process is one of the most tedious warehouse tasks, but is an important process to control for the prevention of potential sale losses.
 These losses stem from out-of-stock situations, which are brought on by inaccuracies in the inventory.
 To catch these inaccuracies, it is important to do the cycle counting accurately and efficiently.

 So, in this article, we are sharing five warehouse cycle counting best practices.
 These tips could help you accomplish the process more efficiently and, in effect, could stop potential losses.
 But before discussing the tips, what is cycle counting